nspcc-dev/neofs-contract/README.md

 ## Compilation

-To build and compile smart contract run `make all` command.
+To build and compile smart contract, run `make all` command.
 Compiled contracts `*_contract.nef` and manifest `config.json` files are placed in the corresponding directories.